-22. Required actions.
+22. Required Actions.
 Barriers to transboundary management and the achievement of global benefits are manifest under the baseline.
 To overcome these barriers, understanding of environmental issues, consultation and commitment to alternative course for sustainable development needs to be addressed.
 The principal barriers and constraints include:

 - Policy, Institutions and Co-ordination there is no basin-wide policy perspective.
 The current policy focus on national issues will not result in the sustainable development of basin and OKACOM lacks expertise and the capacity to co-ordinate effectively.
-OKACOM therefore needs to be in a position to establish this perspective and drive a programme of joint management with the appropriate political and financial support. - Awareness, Consultation and Communication there is a lack of cross sectoral and stakeholder consultation and communication which is inhibiting participation, commitment, and investor buy-in.
+OKACOM therefore needs to be in a position to establish this perspective and drive a programme of joint management with the appropriate political and financial support. - management with the appropriate political and financial support.
+Awareness, Consultation and Communication there is a lack of cross-sectoral and stakeholder consultation and communication which is inhibiting participation, commitment, and investor buy-in.
 To address this issue, national and regional consultative fora need to be scaled up, particularly during the intensive planning stages. - Information and Analysis there is a fundamental lack of understanding of the threats and opportunities of the hydro-environmental and socio-economic systems of the basin as a whole.
 This is particularly the case for the Angolan portion of the basin.
 Alternatives cannot be evaluated and transboundary economic assessments made.
 Knowledge based planning frameworks (with distributed modelling and scenario development capabilities) need to be assembled and multi-objective decisions made. - Criteria, Guidelines There exist no basin-wide technical criteria or guidelines for resource assessment and valuation to inform allocation decisions.
-This gap needs to be filled through basin wide hydro-environmental and socio-economic analyses. - Indicators, Monitoring and Evaluation - there is no basin-wide system of hydroenvironmental and socio-economic monitoring procedures that can be used to evaluate the impact of the a joint management plan.
-Key indicators and benchmark monitoring arrangements need to be agreed. - Political agreement on and commitment to SAP implementation - the role of OKACOM in brokering political agreement and commitment needs to be strengthened through the inter-ministerial and cross-sectoral advisory mandate that it possesses.
+This gap needs to be filled through basin wide hydro-environmental and socio-economic analyses. - Indicators, Monitoring and Evaluation there is no basin-wide system of hydroenvironmental and socio-economic monitoring procedures that can be used to evaluate the impact of the joint management plan.
+Key indicators and benchmark monitoring arrangements need to be agreed. - Training All levels of technical and professional level staff in water, environmental and community development agencies will require training in specific aspects of SAP implementation. - Political Agreement On and Commitment to SAP Implementation the role of OKACOM in brokering political agreement and commitment needs to be strengthened through the inter-ministerial and cross-sectoral advisory mandate that it possesses.
 Here the role OKACOM can play in convening the technical dialogue between ministries, sectors and disciplines in all three countries will be pivotal. - Sustainable Financing The generation of financial resource flows for implementation of the management plan has not been addressed.
 Specialist training in investment analysis and resource mobilisation is required to service stakeholder participation and donor consultations.